-As specified in the Dutch Working Conditions Act(Arbowet), business owners in the Netherlands must designate one or more health and safety officers.
-A health and safety officer focuses on day-to-day health and safety issues within a company.
+Are you a business owner with personnel?
+In the Netherlands, you have to designate 1 or more health and safety officers.
+A health and safety officer (preventiemedewerker) focuses on day-to-day health and safety issues within a company.

 Tasks of the health and safety officer (preventiemedewerker)

-- Implementing health and safety measures.
+- Implement health and safety measures at work.

-The health and safety officer and the works council
+The health and safety officer must: